FluffyFlounder/dosprofiler/README.md

 # How to run

-cd into the DosProfiler directory, double click launcher
+cd into the DosProfiler directory, run ./main.py